mics8128/vimrc/README.md

 and open your vim :D

-IMPORTANT: this need powerline fonts. if you don't have powerline font please edit ./vimrc_plugins and change
+*IMPORTANT*: this need powerline fonts. if you don't have powerline font please edit ./vimrc_plugins and change

     let g:airline#extensions#branch#enabled = 1